uncenter/uncenter.dev/src/content/posts/the-great-eleventy-reset.md

 ### Webmentions and Mastodon comments

 I already (sorta) have comments through Giscus, but I would love to implement some type of fetch-comments-from-Mastodon functionality.
-I'm not sure how I would do this, but I'm sure it's possible.
 And Webmentions should be easy with a plugin or two.